 If you notice those 3 main symptoms – dark urine, muscle pain or weakness, and swelling, you need to be seen by your doctor.
 The main goal in treating rhabdo is to prevent kidney damage or even failure and the sooner treatment is initiated the better the outcome.
 Treatment typically involves IV fluids, and monitoring blood levels of muscle-breakdown products like myoglobin, creatine kinase, electrolytes and kidney function.

 It may take weeks to recover from a serious bout of rhabdomyolysis, so the best cure is of course prevention!
-Enzymes, trace minerals and certain herbs found in our Musculoskeletal Injury MSI formula are great for helping heal up damaged muscles, once you've started the recovery process.
+Enzymes, trace minerals and certain botanical medicines found in our Musculoskeletal Injury MSI formula are great for helping heal up damaged muscles, once you've started the recovery process.